caendesilva/Windowlight/_posts/windowlight-august-update.md

 #### 2. Enhanced Color Picker with Presets

-We've revamped our color picker to make it even more user-friendly:

-- **Quick-select color presets**: Choose from a range of predefined background colors with a single click.
+We've revamped our color picker to make it even more user-friendly with quick-select color presets where you choose from a range of predefined background colors with a single click.
-[//]: # (- **Gradient option**: Add a stylish gradient background to your code screenshots.)
-- **Improved transparency support**: Easily toggle between solid colors and transparency.

 This update streamlines the process of customizing your code screenshots, allowing you to create visually striking images in seconds.